 When starting on steep hills, HSA (see Transmission - general information (p.
-239)) retains pressure on the brake pedal for several seconds after the pedal has been released in order to keep the vehicle at a standstill.
+235)) retains pressure on the brake pedal for several seconds after the pedal has been released in order to keep the vehicle at a standstill.
 The brakes will be released after several seconds or when the driver presses the accelerator pedal.
-The pedal will return to its normal position somewhat slower than normal

 - Start/Stop introduction (p.
-244)
+240)

 - Start/Stop function (p.
-244)
+240)

 - Start/Stop settings (p.
-247)
+243)

 - Start/Stop Auto-stop exceptions (p.
-245)
+241)

 - Start/Stop Auto-start exceptions (p.
-246)
+242)

 - Start/Stop symbols and messages (p.
-248)
+244)